 Pell Grants are the largest student aid program and the foundation of federal student aid.
 Unlike student loans, they do not have to be repaid.
 They are awarded from the federal government to low-income students for undergraduate study at all colleges and universities.

 SEOG grants, unlike student loans, do not have to be repaid.
 They are awarded to the neediest Pell Grant recipients at participating institutions.
 Colleges match federal funding to help low-income students borrow less and persist to completion.

 FWS provides part-time jobs to help students work their way through college while building professional skills.
 Colleges and other employers match federal funding for jobs at participating institutions, local businesses, or in community service.
 Work study recipients are connected to the campus community, which helps them complete college on time.

 TRIO programs help low-income, first-generation to college Americans enter college, graduate, and launch a career.
 The programs provide a pipeline of educational outreach and student support services from middle school through postgraduate study.
 The institution-based programs provide tutoring; personal, financial and career counseling; and special instruction in reading, writing, mathematics and study skills.

 Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP) targets at-risk 7th grade cohorts and works with them through high school to prepare and apply for college.
 States and local partnerships receive federal funds to create programs.

-The Graduate Assistance in Areas of National Need (GAANN) and the Jacob K. Javits Fellowships (Javits) programs support increasing the quality of students who prepare for research and teaching.
+The Graduate Assistance in Areas of National Need (GAANN) program supports increasing the quality of students who prepare for research and teaching.
 GAANN targets high-performing and high-need graduate students in areas of national competitiveness.
-Javits provides highly competitive, portable fellowships to students pursuing graduate degrees in the social sciences, arts and humanities.